MaSch0212/goast/README.md

 ✅ **Module Support**: Compatible with both ESM and CJS modules.

+✅ **Runtime Support**: Works in Node.js, Deno and Bun.

 ## How It Works 🔧

 **gOAst** employs a structured approach to transform OpenAPI specifications, making it easy to extend or generate new data forms:

 1. **Parse OpenAPI Specification Files**